-Applicants for the Associate Degree Nursing program, the Basic Law Enforcement Training program, and the Spanish Interpreter program have additional admissions requirements.
-For more information, see pages 26 - 30.
-Applicants for the Physical Therapist Assistant program and the Speech-Language Pathology Assistant program have additional admissions requirements.
+Applicants for the Associate Degree Nursing program, the Basic Law Enforcement Training program, the Radiography program and the Community Spanish Interpreter program (advanced certificate only) have additional admissions requirements.
+For more information, see pages 15 - 21.
+Applicants for the Physical Therapist Assistant program have additional admissions requirements.
 For more information contact Student Services at (336) 633-0224, or the Health Occupations Department at (336) 633-0264.

-Information regarding transfer student admissions is on page 31.
+Information regarding transfer student admissions is on page 21 - 22.